LEGO Masters U.S

 Bricking Wind Challenge

-After a couple of weeks away, we are back!
+After a couple of weeks away from LEGO Masters US, we are back!
 And we are off to a flying start… literally!
 The teams walk in and are confronted with a giant fan blowing paper all over the place.
 This sets the stage for a brand new challenge: Bricking Wind.
 The goal is to create a build that looks great getting hit by a gust of wind that blows at 60 miles an hour (96kms).
 As always storytelling is on the judges list with a note to use the wind to help tell the story along with aesthetics.
 Jamie points out movement is key to getting over the line.
 The teams have 12 hours.

 The Builds